"Often retaining good people isn’t about paying them more money, it’s just about treating them properly."

-Why should we care if people leave?
+Why should construction companies care when people leave?

 Replacing employees is an expensive business.
 Costs include; recruitment, training, uniform costs, sometimes transport, lost time and production while a replacement is found and lost production while the new recruit finds their feet.
 (According to one report it can cost 16 to 20 % of a persons annual salary to replace them - read more.)